-If you love forests, then Jharkhand is the state for you.
-The meaning of the name given to the state Jharkhand is 'the land of forests'.
-Moreover, the state has rich flora and fauna.
+Jharkhand is 'the land of forests' - endowed with rich flora and fauna.
 To have a complete panoramic view of nature and beauty, one can visit the zoological gardens and national parks.
 The state is situated in the eastern part of India.
-In the year 2000, Jharkhand split from southern Bihar and was formed into another state.
+In the year 2000, it was split from southern Bihar and was formed into another state.

 Jharkhand is encircled by the Indian states of West Bengal (east), Uttar Pradesh (west), Chhattisgarh (west), Bihar (north) and Odisha (south).

-Some writers believe that way back in Magadha Empire, Jharkhand named cultural entity was already present.
-As and when passed and the Mughals came in, this area was called Kukara.
+The roots of Jharkhand can be traced to Magadha Empire.
+During the Mughal period, this area was called Kukara.
 The British came over to rule after 1765 and this land was named as Jharkhand.
-Tilka Manjhi from Santal tribal was the leader in revolting against the British rule in 1771.
+Tilka Manjhi from Santhal tribal was the leader in revolting against the British rule in 1771.
 Immediately after that, in 1779, Bhumij tribe fought against the Bristish for the current state of West Bengal.
 Much after that, unrest was seen in Chero tribe at Palamau.
 The tribal revolts in 1832 created a major impact on the British administration based in Jharkhand.
-One of the longest and last tribal revolts 'Birsa Munda' broke out in 1895 and went on till 1900.
+One of the longest and last tribal revolts under 'Birsa Munda' broke out in 1895 and went on till 1900.

 Jharkhand - Facts

 Below is a table representing important facts about Jharkhand